redsymbol/csv2parquet/README.md

 ## Column Types

-By default, `csv2parquet` assumes all columns are of type string.
-You can define specific columns to be any Drill data type.
+By default, `csv2parquet` assumes all columns are of type string, but you can declare specific columns to be any Drill data type.
 You do this using the `--types` option, whose syntax is similar to `--column-map`.
 On the command line, you write `--types`, followed by an even number of strings that encode a sequence of pairs.
 In each pair, the first string matches the name of the CSV column. (*Not* the Parquet column name, if that is different.)
 The second string is one of the [Drill data types](https://drill.apache.org/docs/supported-data-types/), such as "INT", "FLOAT", "DATE", and so on.
 For example: